- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29999_6856950268_ed6442d1ca_o.rev.1450805264.jpg)"/>

 Off-Campus Program Policies

 Please find the menu bar at left, the policies regarding off-campus study at Lake Forest College.
-Should you have any questions, contact the Director of Off-Campus Programs.
+Should you have any questions, contact the Global Engagement Office.

 In addition to the requirements set by each specific program, Lake Forest College has its own eligibility requirements before allowing our students to study abroad for credit.